SebMouren/command-line-api-wiki/Syntax-Concepts-and-Parser.md

 * It is a token on the command line coming after your app's name but before any subcommands or options, and
 * It is enclosed in square brackets.
 * It does not contain spaces.
+* It can include an argument, separated from the directive name by a colon.